-Experience comes from everything you do and may include paid and unpaid work, full and part-time jobs, volunteering, campus leadership positions, athletics, academic/classroom project work, research.
+Experience comes from everything you do and may include paid and unpaid work, full and part-time jobs, volunteering, campus leadership positions, athletics, academic/classroom project work, or research.
 Tailor your experience section for each position, including what is most relevant and related.

 Tips for Getting Started

-Your documents should present who you are as a candidate in a clear, concise, and compelling way, that is customized for the position to which you are applying.
+Your documents should present who you are as a candidate in a clear, concise, and compelling way that is customized for the position to which you are applying.
 To get started, we suggest the following:

 - Try out Hiration for professional-looking resumes and help to craft bullet points with an AI assistant